-As with life overall, most business mishaps have to do with relationships and where there are partner ownerships and joint ventures, the first and foremost relationship is between the partners.
+As with life overall, most business mishaps have to do with relationships and where there are partner ownership and joint ventures, the first and foremost relationship is between the partners.
 The better the communication, trust and respect at the top the more the business functions successfully including everyone from employees to customers.
 Ultimately it all gets reflected in the bottom line.

 When the communication is troubled so is the business venture.
 Poorly executed plans with the wrong partner doom the joint venture from the start.

-The first and most important thing to do when choosing to partner with someone, whether it’s a big business or limited small joint venture is to get to know each other
+The first and most important thing to do when choosing to partner with someone, whether it’s a big business or limited small joint venture is to get to know each other.

 4 Secrets to a successful Joint Venture?

 • Set clear win/win goals

 • Discuss the details, write them and do them